 Activities in Queen Elizabeth National Park Uganda

-A variety of Activities in Queen Elizabeth National Park take place daily and Tourist attractions in Queen Elizabeth Park include; Kazinga Channel, Kyambura Godge, Ishasha Tree climbing lions, Katwe salt works, Kasenyi plains, Lion research tracking, Crater lakes, the Equator, Lake George, Lake Edward, Maramagambo Forest, Mweya Pennisular
+There are a variety of Attractions and Activities in Queen Elizabeth National Park include; Kazinga Channel, Kyambura Godge, Ishasha Tree climbing lions, Katwe salt works, Kasenyi plains, Lion research tracking, Crater lakes, the Equator, Lake George, Lake Edward, Maramagambo Forest, Mweya Pennisular

 Day Game drives – (both morning and evening games drives)